NDU-CSC413/NDU-CSC413.github.io/slides/concurrency2-slides.md

 ---

-A few runs of the above program produce an output similar to the image below
+- A few runs of the above program produce an output similar to the image below

 ![Figure 1](/img/deadlock.png)

-As you can see, in all the runs above, the threads could not complete the 150 "read/write" operations before entering in a deadlock.
+- in all the runs above, the threads could not complete the 150 "read/write" operations before entering in a deadlock.

-A rule of thumb is to always lock mutexes in the __same order__.
+- A rule of thumb is to always lock mutexes in the __same order__.

 ---